Precision Microbiota Engineering for Child Health

 - The research is part of the BRCCH Multi-Investigator Programme.

-- The consortium is led by investigators Prof Emma Wetter Slack.
+- The consortium is led by investigator Prof Emma Wetter Slack.

 - Additional investigators and collaborators include Prof Matthias Baumgartner, Dr Martin Behe, Prof Johannes Bohacek, Prof Médéric Diard, Prof Adrian Egli, Dr Sean Froese, Prof Johannes Häberle, Prof Giancarlo Natalucci, Prof Shinichi Sunagawa, Dr Johannes Trück, Prof Viola Vogel, Prof Ferdinand von Meyenn and Prof Christian Wolfrum.
-Consortium members include Mario Benn, Elisa Cappio Barazzone, Charlotte Fonta, Dr Eva Galle, Dr Melanie Lang (Clerc), Dr Noëmi Rebecca Meier, Ronja Rappold, Carine Roese Mores and Rudolf von Wartburg.
+Consortium members include Mario Benn, Elisa Cappio Barazzone, Charlotte Fonta, Dr Noëmi Rebecca Meier, Ronja Rappold, Carine Roese Mores and Rudolf von Wartburg.